Vladyslav-Vakaliuk/CryptoInfoBot/README.md

 git clone https://github.com/Vladyslav-Vakaliuk/CryptoInfoBot.git
 ```
 2. Open `config.py` file and add your tokens there
-3. Run with this comment
+3. Run with this command
 ```
-docker run -d <your conttainer name>
+docker run -d <your container name>
 ```